 - If your data has been passed to us by a third party for processing under their instruction, that third party is the Data Controller.
-They should have notified you that they would be passing your personal data to us, PROPERTY JUNGLE LIMITED, at the time they collected your data and within their own privacy notices/standards.
-For a list of Data Controllers that we process personal data for, the section below ‘Third Party Interests’.
+They should have notified you that they would be passing your personal data to us, The Pennine Property Group, at the time they collected your data and within their own privacy notices/standards.
+For a list of Data Controllers that we process personal data for, the section below 'Third Party Interests'.

 - If we have received your personal data as part of a business to business relationship, the Data Controller is your employer.

 What are the lawful bases for processing personal data?

 Under Data Protection Legislation, there must be a 'lawful basis' for the use of personal data.
 The lawful bases are :

 - a) 'your consent';

 - d) 'protection of your, or anothers' vital interests';

 Legitimate interests are a flexible basis upon which the law permits the processing of an individual's personal data.
 To determine whether we have a legitimate interest in processing your data, we balance the needs and benefits to us against the risks and benefits for you of us processing your data.
 This balancing is performed as objectively as possible by our Data Protection Lead.
 You are able to object to our processing and we shall consider the extent to which this affects whether we have a legitimate interest.

 About our processing of your data

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).